uchicago-library/marc_field_lookup/README.md

 - subfield_code
 - subfield_label

-## Contract for retrieve subfields from MarcField
+## Contract for subfields from MarcField.subfields

 Every subfield in a given MarcField instance has the following properties: